+Thyroid cancer begins in the thyroid gland.
+This gland is located in the front of the neck just below the larynx, which is called the voice box.
 The thyroid gland is part of the endocrine system, which regulates hormones in the body.
 The thyroid gland absorbs iodine from the bloodstream to produce thyroid hormones, which regulate a person’s metabolism.

-A normal gland has two lobes, one on each side of the windpipe, joined by a narrow strip of tissue called the isthmus.
-A healthy thyroid gland is barely palpable, which means is hard to be felt when touched.
+A normal thyroid gland has two lobes, one on each side of the windpipe, joined by a narrow strip of tissue called the isthmus.
+A healthy thyroid gland is barely palpable, which means it is hard to be felt when touched.
 If a tumor develops in the thyroid, it is felt as a lump in the neck.
 A swollen or enlarged thyroid gland is called a goiter, which may be due to a person not getting enough iodine.
 However, most Americans receive enough iodine from salt, and a goiter under these circumstances is caused by other reasons.

 Types of thyroid cancer

 Follicular thyroid cancer.
-Follicular thyroid cancer also develops from the follicular cells and usually grows slowly.
+Follicular thyroid cancer also develops from follicular cells and usually grows slowly.
 Follicular thyroid cancer is also a differentiated thyroid cancer, but it is less common than papillary thyroid cancer.

 Medullary thyroid cancer (MTC).
 MTC develops in the C cells and is sometimes the result of a genetic syndrome called multiple endocrine neoplasia type 2 (MEN2).
 This tumor has very little, if any, similarity to normal thyroid tissue.
 MTC can often be controlled if it is diagnosed and treated before it spreads to other parts of the body.
-MTC accounts for about 5% of thyroid cancers.
+MTC accounts for about 5% of thyroid cancer.

-This section addresses these four main types of thyroid cancer.
-There are also subtypes (or variants) within these main types, such as the follicular thyroid cancer variant called Hürthle cell cancer.
-For lymphoma in the thyroid, please read Cancer.Net’s Guide to Lymphoma, Non-Hodgkin.
-For more information on sarcoma in the thyroid, review the Cancer.Net Guide to Sarcoma.
-For information on a tumor in the parathyroid gland, read Cancer.Net’s Guide to Parathyroid Cancer.
+In addition, other types of cancer may start in or around the thyroid gland.
+For lymphoma in the thyroid, read Cancer.Net’s Guide to Lymphoma, Non-Hodgkin.
+For more information on sarcoma in the thyroid, read the Cancer.Net Guide to Sarcoma.
+For information on a tumor in the nearby parathyroid gland, read Cancer.Net’s Guide to Parathyroid Cancer.

 Looking for More of an Overview?

 If you would like additional introductory information, explore this related item.
-Please note this link take you to another section on Cancer.Net:
+Please note this link will take you to another section on Cancer.Net: